apache/pulsar/pip/pip-342 OTel client metrics support.md

 Additional metrics could be added later on, though it's better to start with the set of most important metrics and then evaluate any missing information.

-This metrics names and attributes will be considered "Experimental" for 3.3 release and might be subject to changes.
+These metrics names and attributes will be considered "Experimental" for 3.3 release and might be subject to changes.
 The plan is to finalize all the namings in 4.0 LTS release.

-Attributes with `[name]` brackets will be not be included by default, to avoid high cardinality metrics.
+Attributes with `[name]` brackets will not be included by default, to avoid high cardinality metrics.

 | OTel metric name                                | Type          | Unit        | Attributes                                                                                                                                             | Description                                                                                                                               |
 |-------------------------------------------------|---------------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|